Skip to content

 }

-ZigZag encoding#
+ZigZag Encoding#

 public static long encodeZigZag64(final long n) {

-// Shifts the long integer n one bit to the left and
+// This code shifts the long integer 'n' one bit to the left and performs a bitwise XOR operation

-// performs a bitwise XOR operation with n shifted arithmetically 63 bits to the right.
+// with 'n' shifted arithmetically 63 bits to the right.
+This arithmetic shift ensures the sign bit

-// The arithmetic shift ensures that the sign bit is extended to the leftmost position.
+// is extended to the leftmost position.

 return (n << 1) ^ (n >> 63);